Khimki: Origins and formation

-Khimki was initially a railway station that existed since 1850 on the Moscow – Saint Petersburg Railway.
-The Moskva-Volga Canal was constructed between 1932 and 1937 on which Khimki lies on the west bank.
+Khimki was initially a railway station that had existed since 1850 on the Moscow – Saint Petersburg Railway.
+The Moskva-Volga Canal was constructed between 1932 and 1937; Khimki lies on the west bank.
 Khimki was then officially founded in 1939.

 Khimki in the Battle of Moscow

-The German attack starting the Battle of Moscow (code-named ‘Operation Typhoon’) began on 2 October 1941.
+The German attack starting the Battle of Moscow (code-named 'Operation Typhoon') began on 2 October 1941.
 The attack on a broad front brought German forces to occupy the village of Krasnaya Polyana (now in the town of Lobnya) to Moscow's North West.
 Krasnaya Polyana was taken on 30 November.